 The results of this MR analysis also support observational studies on the weekly consumption habits reported by the participants.
 Which show similar results: those who drank more than 29 alcohol units (about 10 glasses of wine) per week showed a shortening of telomeres equivalent to one to two years of aging, compared to those who drank less than six units of alcohol (about two glasses of wine) per week.

-In any case, this alcohol-telomere association seems to be really significant only starting from 17 units per week: this does not even save the classic "glass for lunch and dinner", which mythology considers beneficial.
-Just drink more than 5 glasses a week for the damage to begin.
+In any case, this alcohol-telomere association seems to be truly significant only starting from 17 units per week: this does not even save the classic "glass for lunch and dinner", which mythology considers beneficial.
+It is enough to drink more than 5 glasses a week for the damage to begin.

 Now what?

-"These results support the thesis that alcohol, when taken at certain levels, directly affects telomere length," says Dr. Anya Topiwala, lead author of the study.
+“These findings support the thesis that alcohol, when consumed at certain levels, directly influences telomere length,” says Dr. Anya Topiwala, lead author of the study.

 “It is a risk factor that can cause several serious age-related diseases, such as Alzheimer's disease.
-Our results provide information for doctors and patients who want to reduce the harmful effects of alcohol.
-With an important message: reducing alcohol consumption could also have benefits ”.
+Our findings provide information for doctors and patients who want to reduce the harmful effects of alcohol.
+With an important message: reducing alcohol consumption could also have benefits."

 The research was published in the journal Molecular Psychiatry (and I link it here).